The Movie

 This may be a different kind of interview.
 We're high in the mountains of Colorado so things may move a bit slower than, say, the big bustling city sizzling at sea level.

 Boulder is a spiritual Mecca for those in need - and even not in need.
 It has more religions and spirituality than any city in the USA.
-It's not uncommon to discuss your relationship with the Great Spirit and fellow believers as conversation over coffee.
+It's not uncommon to discuss your relationship to the Great Spirit with fellow believers as conversation over coffee at a local café.

 "You lookin' at me?
 You lookin' at me?"
 Hey, it's Bobby De Nero.
 Quit it.
 No, don't.
 It's good.
 It's all good.
 "Keep in mind that when it comes to this busker film, I'm quite literally a one-man band.
 I'm hoping people like my sense of humor.
-The only thing that's not Kosher is there's some campy violence in it.
-But I'm not trying to be PC here.
+There may be some campy violence in it but I'm not trying to be PC here.
 I'm trying to tell a story."

-"It takes a village idiot to...," quotes Zoobie as I get a call on my cell.
+"It takes a village to...," blurts Zoobie as I get a call on my cell.
 Hold on that a sec.
 Hello?
 Yeah.
 OK.
 Bye.
 Zoobie has fallen asleep.
 I wake him and continue.
 When is this film to be expected and why the Hell isn't it finished yet?
-I always enjoy adding pressure to directors.
+I always enjoy adding pressure to producers.

-"Actually, a lot of the time has been spent having fun behind the scenes.
-Lucky for me, music is my forte which really simplifies things.
-Trust me - video has nothing on music.
-But I will soon be the proud parent of a brand new 5 pound bouncing baby film.
+"Actually, a lot of the time has been spent having fun making some props.
+It's lucky for me that music is my forte which really simplifies things.
+Video has nothing on music but I'm probably biased being a muse.
+I will soon be the proud parent of a brand new 5 pound bouncing baby film.
 When?
-Soon - monsoon - Octoberish when all the ghosts and goblins are out.
-The credits will run with the chapters then inserted.
-You're essentially building a movie online.
+Soon - monsoon - We'll start revealing it this Fall and should end up completing it by next Summer.
+We're essentially building a movie online.
 That's the beauty of it."

-"I shall spend the glorious Summer high in the mountains and finish it in cool comfort.
-It's only been 5 years.
+"I shall then edit it in the high country and finish it in cool comfort.
+Buskers have come and buskers have gone.
 What's the hurry?"
-[May, 2013]

 Street-Performer Extravaganza!

-(BOULDER, COLORADO) The Summer of 2012 brings busking & film enthusiasts a free screening of the invigorating Busker Central movie Street-Performer Extravaganza featuring over 500 performing buskers.
+(BOULDER, COLORADO) This Summer brings busking & film enthusiasts a free screening of the invigorating Busker Central movie Street-Performer Extravaganza.
+Featuring almost 700 performing buskers, this important work embodies the pure essence of street-performing.

 Boulder is known for it's street-performing pitches along the famous Pearl Street Mall where hundreds of buskers were filmed.
 It is expected that many performers attending will see themselves somewhere in the production.